su-Insight/insight-brownbuild-for-java/README.md

 # insight-brownbuild-for-java

-A rewrite of the **Java version** from the Ubisoft open source project ***ubisoft-laforge-brownbuild***.The original project is based on Go language and Python implementation, the original address of the project is `https://github.com/ubisoft/ubisoft-laforge-brownbuild`
+A rewrite of the **Java version** from the Ubisoft open source project ***ubisoft-laforge-brownbuild***.
+The original project is based on Go language and Python implementation, the original address of the project is `https://github.com/ubisoft/ubisoft-laforge-brownbuild`

-This projects aims at identifying brown builds (unreliable builds) from the CI build jobs.In this folder, you'll find the source code to extract words from build jobs' log files and to create process the extracted vocabulary and classify the jobs using a XGBoost model.
+This projects aims at identifying brown builds (unreliable builds) from the CI build jobs.
+In this folder, you'll find the source code to extract words from build jobs' log files and to create process the extracted vocabulary and classify the jobs using a XGBoost model.

 ## Execute